Fish screen: Industrial facilities

 Fish screens may be positive barriers (devices such as a perforated metal plate that physically prevents fish from passing) or behavioral barriers (devices that encourage fish to swim away).
 Most behavioral barriers are experimental and of unproven effectiveness.

-Positive barriers are often effective at keeping aquatic organisms from entering a cooling system, but may also kill them by impinging them on the screens.
-These barrier types are widely used and include:
+Positive barriers are often effective at keeping aquatic organisms from entering a cooling system, but may also kill some by impinging them on the screens.
+Widely used barriers include: